TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (1) Individuals who request reinstatement of their license or who request that their probation be lifted or altered shall provide the department with substantial evidence to support their request.
 This evidence must be in the form of notarized written reports or sworn written testimony from individuals who have personal knowledge of the individual’s activities and progress during the period of probation, suspension, or revocation.

 (2) For reinstatement of licenses for reasons other than noncompliance with Section 40-5A-1 to -13 NMSA 1978, Parental Responsibility Act, requests for reinstatement of a revoked license shall not be considered by the department prior to the expiration of one year from the date of the order of revocation.
-The date of the order of revocation or suspension is the controlling date, unless otherwise specified in the order.
-Reinstatement of a revoked license requires proof of meeting the renewal requirements set forth in this rule and payment of the reinstatement of current or lapsed license fee.
+The date of the order of revocation is the controlling date, unless otherwise specified in the order.
+Reinstatement of a revoked license requires proof of meeting the renewal requirements set forth in this rule and payment of the reinstatement of revoked license fee of Paragraph (4) of Subsection F of 126.96.36.199 NMAC.

 (3) Requests for reinstatement of a suspended license shall be considered at such time as provided by the department in the order of suspension.
-Reinstatement of a suspended license requires proof of meeting the renewal requirements as set forth in this rule, any remedial education, supervised practice or other condition specified in the order for suspension required by the department and payment of the reinstatement of current or lapsed license fee.
+Reinstatement of a suspended license requires proof of meeting the renewal requirements as set forth in this rule, any remedial education, supervised practice or other condition specified in the order for suspension required by the department and payment of the reinstatement of current or suspended license fee of Paragraph (4) of Subsection F of 188.8.131.52 NMAC.

 (4) When a license is revoked solely because the licensee is not in compliance with the Parental Responsibility Act, Section 40-5A-1 to 13 NMSA 1978, the license shall be reinstated upon presentation of a subsequent statement of compliance.